lucabarletta/dns-prototype/README.md

 }
 ```

-This dns entry is hardcoded and always available for debugging
+This dns entry is hardcoded and available after startup

 ---